Samson-Git/Workshop---Reat-Native-with-Expo/Exercises.md

 TIPS:

-If you add too many coin, can you see them all ?
+If you add too many coins, can you see them all ?
 Maybe with a [ScrollView](https://docs.expo.io/versions/latest/react-native/scrollview/) it will be better.

 ## Step 5 : AsyncStorage